• Home

 • Recipes

-I’ve always enjoyed gardening but when I was living in an apartment and later renting a room I didn’t have the opportunity to have one for a while.
-Now I’m living in a home with a large yard and have free reign to create my own garden space.
+I’ve always enjoyed gardening, but when I lived in an apartment and later rented a room, I didn’t have the opportunity to have one for a while.
+Now that I’m living in a home with a large yard, I enjoy growing herbs, tomatoes, other vegetables, and local native plants.

 Who needs hand weights when you can pick up a bag of soil, grab a lemon out of a tree, or dig a hole in the ground?
-Gardening is a whole-body exercise that you can do outdoors and get a healthy dose of vitamin D at the same time.
-If your knees ache, you can garden sitting on a small bench or use a knee pad.
+Gardening is a whole-body exercise that is outdoors, where you can get a healthy dose of vitamin D from the sunshine.
+If your knees ache, you can kneel on a flexible gardening bench.

 Miraval AZ rock garden